Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ### FMN Base Image Creation

-The FabricManager subrole has been introduced to facilitate FMN node discovery and configuration.
-Corresponding updates have been made to
-`ncn_nodes.yaml` and `ncn_initrd.yaml` to support customization of the FMN base image— a non-Kubernetes image containing only essential artifacts.
-This customization is performed using the `csm.fm.baremetal` Ansible role, executed under the `Management_FabricManager` host.
+The FMN base image creation process supports node discovery, configuration, and base image customization.
+The base image contains only the essential artifacts required for deployment.

 The following steps details the process for generating the FMN image.

 #### Create FMN base image (only base OS; no Fabric Manager)

 Adapt and customize the current NCN Kubernetes image for compatibility with FMN node requirements.
-[See](../configuration_management/Management_Node_Image_Customization.md)

 ##### FMN Boot Preparation